 I recently tried to start birth control with my Gyn.
 She requested an ultrasound because I wanted to avoid hormonal birth control due to preexisting depression and get the Paragard IUD.
 During the ultrasound, they found that I have multiple cysts on my right ovary, and have a thickened uterine lining(1.2cm, 12mm).
-I went in to have a follow-up discussion in regards to the ultrasound and she said I have PCOS, the thickened uterine lining is fine because "I'm young" and she sent me… read more
+I went in to have a follow-up discussion in regards to the ultrasound and she said I have PCOS, the thickened uterine lining is fine because "I'm young" and she sent me with a… read more

 Did your Dr run any blood tests?
 I would ask to get your testosterone levels checked as that is a more sure indicator as far as I understand it.

 My doc did an ultrasound and blood work over the course of 12 months before diagnosing me.
 Maybe its worth seeking a second opinion if you're worried?
 Or just request your current doc to do some more testing.
 I also agree with Graceo ^^ My doc constantly tested the testosterone levels.

 My biggest issue is that I am being treated for adult cystic acne, as well as depression already.
 Both of which are common in my family.
 I get my period every month, I just have a longer cycle.
 My medications are working for me.
 If this is something I don't have, I don't want to introduce a whole new thing to my body to mess up what I have now.